Tuition and Fees

 Collection of Outstanding Balances

 Kennesaw State University reserves the right to use a collection agency and to pursue legal action in order to collect the balance of any debt.
-Once an account is placed in collection or legal action is pursued by the collection agency, the student will be liable for all collection fees, which will be in addition to the amount of the original debt.
+Once an account is placed in collection or legal action is pursued by the collection agency, the student will be liable for all collection fees, which may be based on a percentage at a maximum of 15 percent of the delinquent account, in addition to the amount of the original debt.
 At this point, the student will no longer be able to pay the University directly, and any communication or correspondence with the University about such debt must be directed through the collection agency.